gymreklab/cse185-spring20/jupyter_assignment_instructions.md

 4. Look for released assignments and "fetch" the assignment.

 5. Once fetched, you should be able to see the individual notebook files for each lab.
-Click prelab 1 to begin!

 ## Submitting assignments